Julyseven2002/Udacity-Azure-DevOps-ND-Deploying-Web-Server-Azure/README.md

 3. Run `terraform apply solution.plan` to scans the current directory for the configuration and applies the changes appropriately.

+Note: You can change the property names in packer image and terraform templates.
+For example , to change the Resource Group name in Terraform, use text editor of your choice like vi to edit the default property value in vars.tf file ` variable "resource_group_name" {
+  description = "The name of the resource group in which the resources are created" default     = "myResourceGroup"
+}
+`
 ### Output
 Once Terraform completes, your VM infrastructure is ready.